ctools/ctools/README.md

 What are the ctools anyway?
 ===========================
-ctools are ftools-like executable for the scientific analysis of CTA observations.
+ctools are ftools-like executable for the scientific analysis of Cherenkov telescope observations.
 They are based on GammaLib, a versatile toolbox for the high-level analysis of astronomical gamma-ray data.

 The following tools are available: